msavin/Parrot/README.md

     }
 })

-Once you have that set, you can use `Router.register()` anywhere you'd like to configure the routes.
+Once you have that set, you can use `Router.register()` anywhere to configure the callbacks.

 ```
 # Reactive Key/Value Parameters